-An internship is a student planned and directed learning experience that provides opportunities to integrate academic, professional, and personal skill development.
-Students select sites where they contribute and interact with individuals in a real-world work environment.
+An internship is a student-planned and student-directed learning experience that provides opportunities to integrate academic, professional, and personal skill development.
+Students select sites where they can contribute and interact with individuals in a real-world work environment.
 Internships may be paid or unpaid.
-Although many internships pay a salary or a stipend, there are many quality internships that do not pay, especially in the not-for- profit area.
+Although many internships pay a salary or a stipend, there are many quality internships that do not pay, especially in the not-for-profit area.
 Evaluate internships on the experience you may gain as opposed to the money you may earn.
+Students with unpaid internships can also apply to receive a stipend through the Summer Internship Grants.